Yunxiang-Li/Cpp_Primer/Chapter 6. Functions/Chapter 6. Functions.md

 **Write a function that takes an int and a pointer to an int and returns the larger of the int value or the value to which the pointer points.
 What type should you use for the pointer?**

 [6.21 Solution](https://github.com/Yunxiang-Li/Cpp_Primer/blob/master/Chapter%206.%20Functions/Codes/6.21%20Solution.cpp)

+I choose `const int* const` parameter type for the pointer since both the input pointer's address and the value it points to do not need to be modified.